 You find it difficult to bear the sight of suffering in the world and may feel a certain burden of responsibility as a result.
 This continues until you come to terms with your own political stance.
 The thoughts on the Transience and about your own mortality are also stressful.
 You don't want to keep thinking about the natural course of life and the inevitable end.
 Whether you are a believer or not, it is difficult enough to think about your own death.
 However, when you think about all of humanity, the great sad melancholy comes.

 Carrying on as usual won't work for much longer.
 Climate policy in particular requires a rethink.
 And the pandemic isn't making it easy for us either.
 What's worth fighting for?
 How much energy do you have left?
 Will you overcome your world-weariness or give in to it?
 Whether and how you can fight against it depends on your very personal triggers as of.

 3 steps to better deal with world-weariness

 There are various tips for dealing with world-weariness.
 Avoidance is hardly possible and ends in an escape from the world.
 The following steps will help you stay in reality and still feel better.

-Bad events, especially when they are injustices, are difficult to accept.
-You don't want to agree with such suffering.
-But acceptance does not mean that you approve of something.
+Bad events, especially when they are injustices, are hard to accept.
+You don't want to agree to such suffering.
+But Acceptance does not mean that you approve of something.
 You are only acknowledging that you cannot change this reality.
-When criminals are acquitted or dictators become more powerful, that can't be good.
+If criminals are acquitted or dictators become more and more powerful, that can't be good.
 You feel burdened by it - but you have no possibility to do something against it.
 At most, you can start a demonstration, which is at least a way to make your opinion known.

 To get your find inner peaceIn any case, you can't avoid acknowledging the problem.
-You can't deny the bad things.
-Accept your world-weariness yourself and withdraw for a while.
-You don't have to be in a good mood all the time, but you can also acknowledge your pain.
+You cannot deny the bad things.
+Accept also your world-weariness itself and withdraw for a while.
+You don't have to be in a good mood all the time, but you can also be aware of your pain.
 This little time out reconciles you with yourself and protects you from too much stress.

 2. go into action